- your doctor’s referral (if applicable*)

 - For WorkCover appointments, your employer’s name, your date of injury, and your claim number (if you have it).

-Please consider the following before your appointment so that you can give us as much information as possible:
+Please consider the following before you book your appointment so that you can give us as much information as possible:

 - area(s) of symptoms (where do you feel the pain?)